“Come inside and get warm by the wood stove,” I offer, guessing what has happened.

 between the regions of kindness…

 I wish you a happy and peaceful New Year.
 May your losses become opportunities.
 This post experience with Peter and Simo happened in 2013.
 After five days, Simo stuck his head out of the dog house on my back porch when I walked outside to call once again.
 He somehow survived and found his way back.
 I fed him and called Peter.
+Simo is an old dog now, still living with Peter.
 Follow this link to read the complete poem “Kindness.”
 Mothering Our Abandoned Longing is about the vital role played by my dog companion and therapist Amigo after my father’s death.